feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

-***

-# Technical Specification for Android Wrapper of Go Booking Agent
+# Final Comprehensive Technical Specification for Android Wrapper of Go Booking Agent

-*(Incorporating All Audit Recommendations & Edge Cases)*
+*(Full 14‑Section Version with Enhanced UX Features)*

-> **Note:** This document is the single source of truth for the Android wrapper application.
-It has been audited and updated to cover all edge cases, including automatic run cleanup, handling of configuration changes, concurrency, and error resilience.
-All sections are complete, unambiguous, and ready for implementation by an LLM.
+This document is the single source of truth for the Android wrapper application.
+It contains all content from the previous stable specification (14 sections) plus detailed enhancements for user experience.
+All sections are fully described; no omissions.

 ---

 ## 1. Overview & Goals

-**Purpose:** Build a native Android app that controls the existing Go‑based appointment booking agent (`github.com/feelcuspcheese/apptcheck`).
+**Purpose:** Build a native Android app that controls the existing Go‑based appointment booking agent (`github.com/kiskey/apptcheck`).
 The app replaces the web dashboard, centralises configuration, and uses Android’s native scheduling to trigger the agent at exact times.

-**Key Features:**
+### Key Features:
 * **Unified configuration** (General + Site‑specific) stored in a single DataStore.
 * **Real‑time UI updates:** any configuration change instantly reflects across all screens.
-* **PIN‑protected admin area** (hardcoded PIN `1234` for MVP).
+* **PIN‑protected admin area** (hardcoded PIN 1234 for MVP).
 * **Bulk import of museums** (text format `name:slug:museumid`).
-* **Multiple credential sets per site** (library card + PIN + email) with default selection.
+* **Multiple credential sets** per site (library card + PIN + email) with default selection.
 * **Scheduling of future runs** using `AlarmManager.setExactAndAllowWhileIdle`.
 * **Foreground service** to run the Go agent during the strike window.
 * **Live logs** with export functionality.
 * Works on **Android 8.0+ (API 26)** and supports `armeabi-v7a`, `arm64-v8a`, `x86`, `x86_64`.
-* **UI dropdowns** display museum names; internal mappings use slugs and museumIds.
+* UI dropdowns display museum names; internal mappings use slugs and museumIds.

+### Enhanced UX Features (integrated throughout):
+* Site dropdowns show display names (e.g., "SPL", "KCLS") instead of internal keys.
+* Visual cue for the site being edited in the Sites tab (e.g., header "Editing SPL Settings").
+* Confirmation dialogs for destructive actions: delete museum, delete credential, bulk import overwrite, delete scheduled run.
+* Progress indicators for bulk import and saving admin config.
+* Timezone selection when scheduling a run, stored per run.
+* Debug viewer (optional, hidden) to show the final JSON sent to the Go agent.
+* First‑run wizard to guide initial setup.

 ---